imzqqq/chat/website/spec/attic/drafts/erik-model.rst

 Overview
 ~~~~~~~~

-Chat is used to reliably distribute data between sets of `users`.
+Matrix is used to reliably distribute data between sets of `users`.

 Users are associated with one of many matrix `servers`.
 These distribute,
 receive and store data on behalf of its registered users.
 Servers can be run on